 I have lost confidence as a swimming teacher.
-I qualified as a swimming teacher last Feb but did not actually start teaching until November & feel that I have forgot a lot of what I was taught.
+I qualified as a swimming teacher last Feb but did not actually start teaching until November, and I feel that I have forgotten a lot of what I was taught.

-I currently only teach level 3 classes but worry I do not put enough fun/technique into my classes & worry that the children are not getting enough from me.
-I have read all the info I got from my course but when I look at the more experienced teachers I see things I have never done or been taught which make me feel I’m not doing enough.
+I currently only teach level 3 classes, but I worry I do not put enough fun/technique into my classes and worry that the children are not getting enough from me.
+I have read all the info I got from my course, but when I look at the more experienced teachers, I see things I have never done or been taught, which makes me feel I’m not doing enough.

-I am not doing this just for the wages I really want to help kids become great wee swimmers but I do not seem to know where to start which is making me dread my lessons.
+I am not doing this just for the wages; I really want to help kids become great wee swimmers, but I do not seem to know where to start, making me dread my lessons.

 Any advice u can give would be gratefully received.

 Your attitude to your swimming lessons is one to be admired.
 Many swimming teachers out there do the job just for the money and appear to get little pleasure out of what they are doing.

 The swimming teachers that get a kick out of giving an adult or child the ability to enjoy one of the most important life skills are the most successful teachers.
 Their enjoyment and enthusiasm are infectious and are usually picked up by their pupils.